warpstreamlabs/bento/website/cookbooks/redshift.md

 ```

  - `driver`: Redshift is compatible with PostgreSQL, so we set the driver field to `postgres`
- - `dsn`: We configure this to connect to Redshift, but the username + password we have them set to `from_secret`, Bento will fetch the secret and update the DSN to use them.
+ - `dsn`: We configure this to connect to Redshift, but the username + password we have them set to `username_from_secret` & `password_from_secret`, Bento will fetch the secret and update the DSN to use them.
+Bento will expect that the secret will have the keys 'username' & 'password'.
+Below is a standalone terraform module that will create a redshift cluster and store the username + password in a secret.
+Note: The username + password will be overwritten after we have the value from Secret Manager, but we still need to provide a DSN with a valid "shape" so it can be parsed correctly.
  - `secret_name`: Here we give the secret_name of the secret Bento will use to update the DSN.
- - `region` + `credentials`: This is one way to give the Bento Config access to the Secret in AWS.
+ - `credentials`: This is one way to give the Bento Config access to the Secret in AWS.
+There are other ways explained [here][credentials].

 The other fields are can be looked up on the [sql_insert][credentials] page.
+The above config makes use of [environment variable interpolation][env_var_interpolation].

 _______________________
 ## terraform